Supervision & Mentoring

 - Multiple-session bookings and vouchers from intensives or retreats must all be completed within 12 months of booking the first session or finishing the course; unused sessions cannot be carried over to subsequent years.

-- To participate in a videoconference session, please download and install VSee to your device.
+- To participate in a videoconference session, please download and install VSee or Zoom to your device.
 When you have done this, please advise us via email so we can invite you to our Contact List; you will also need to add Dr Kate Lemerle email@example.com to your own Contact List.
 Once these steps are completed, we proceed in the same way as you would with any Skype call.
 If we encounter technical difficulties, we will switch to a telephone consultation.